Doctor of Philosophy in Oceans and Fisheries (Ph.D.)

 • Obtain approval by Supervisory Committee.

-• Identify members of the Examining Committee (primary Supervisor, a minimum of one and a maximum of two other members of Supervisory Committee, two university examiners, the external examiner, and the Exam Chair).
+• Identify members of the examining Committee (primary supervisor, a minimum of one and a maximum of two other members of Supervisory Committee, two university examiners, the external examiner) The exam Chair will be identified and appointed by G+PS.

-• Schedule dissertation defense date: less than 8 weeks after submission of the request the external examiner form to G+PS, and 6-7 weeks before the proposed defense.
+• Schedule dissertation defense date: should take place less than 8 weeks after submission of the request the external examiner form to G+PS, and 6-7 weeks before the proposed defense.

 • Defend dissertation.